Student support over the summer

 If you feel at immediate risk of acting on thoughts to hurt yourself or anyone else, please attend your nearest A&E department and ask for the mental health liaison team, who are on duty 24 hours a day.

-is a 24-hour mental health support phone line and app, which means there is always someone available to offer support when you need it – whatever the time of day or night.
-This phone line is available in 240 languages via a translation service.
+is a 24-hour mental health support helpline and app, which means there is always someone available to offer support when you need it – whatever the time of day or night.

 If you feel suicidal or extremely low and need to talk to someone urgently, you can ring any of the following out-of-hours services: